 1.3.2.D.1 Create two- and three-dimensional works of art using the basic elements of color, line, shape, form, texture, and space, as well as a variety of art mediums and application methods.
 1.3.2.D.3 Employ basic verbal and visual art vocabulary to demonstrate knowledge of the materials, tools, and methodologies used to create and tell visual stories.
 1.3.2.D.4 Explore the use of a wide array of art mediums and select tools that are appropriate to the production of works of art in a variety of art media.
 1.3.2.D.5 Create works of art that are based on observations of the physical world and that illustrate how art is part of everyday life, using a variety of art mediums and art media.
-Standard 1.4 Aesthetic Responses & Critique Methodologies: All students will demonstrate and apply an understandin g of arts philosophies, judgment, and analysis to works of art in dance, music, theatre, and visual art.
+Standard 1.4 Standard 1.4 Aesthetic Responses & Critique Methodologies: All students will demonstrate and apply an understandin standing of arts philosophies, judgment, and analysis to works of art in dance, music, theatre, and visual art.
 1.4.2.A.1 Identify aesthetic qualities of exemplary works of art in dance, music, theatre, and visual art, and identify characteristics of the artists who created them (e.g., gender, age, absence or presence of training, style, etc.).
 1.4.2.A.2 Compare and contrast culturally and historically diverse works of dance, music, theatre, and visual art that evoke emotion and that communicate cultural meaning.
 1.4.2.A.3 Use imagination to create a story based on an arts experience that communicated an emotion or feeling, and tell the story through each of the four arts disciplines (dance, music, theatre, and visual art).
 1.4.2.A.4 Distinguish patterns in nature found in works of dance, music, theatre, and visual art.

-- Art encourages an awareness and appreciation of beauty and design. - Art elicits personal meaning and emotional responses. - There are multiple aesthetic philosophies that leaves art open to interpretation. - Art is a personal expression, and that expression can be discussed - Art can be made for a variety of different reasons - Art is a language for personal expression and communication that helps create meaning.
+- Art encourages an awareness and appreciation of beauty and design. - Art elicits personal meaning and emotional responses. - There are multiple aesthetic philosophies that leaves art open to interpretation. - Art is a language for personal expression and communication that helps create meaning.

-- How do the visual arts foster an appreciation for beauty and design? - Why do people create works of art? - In what ways can people respond to artwork? - How are connections made between the viewer and artwork? - How does a viewer's personal experience affect their response? - Can 2 viewer's have a different opinion about the same piece? - What makes a piece of art valuable? - How do artists express their ideas?
+- How do the visual arts foster an appreciation for beauty and design? - In what ways can people respond to artwork? - How are connections made between the viewer and artwork? - How does a viewer's personal experience affect their response? - What makes a piece of art valuable? - How do artists express their ideas?

-- Articulate basic art terms - One way to look at art is to focus on subject matter - One complicated question in the philosophy of art is "How the visual art is similar to and different from other arts?" - What is unique about visual arts?
+- We need to support with reasons what we say about art - One complicated question in the philosophy of art is "How do art works expressfeelings?" - One complicated question in the philosophy of art is "How the visual art is similar to and different from other arts?"

-- Identify aesthetic qualities of exemplary works of art and identify characteristics of the artists who created them (e.g., gender, age, absence or presence of training, style, etc.). - Compare and contrast culturally and historically diverse works of visual art that evoke emotion and that communicate cultural meaning. - Use imagination to create a story based on an arts experience that communicated an emotion or feeling, and tell the story through visual art. - Distinguish patterns in nature found in works of visual art. - Distinguish elements of art and principles of design in design based works of art.
+- Make general statements about art - Identify aesthetic qualities of exemplary works of art and identify characteristics of the artists who created them (e.g., gender, age, absence or presence of training, style, etc.). - Compare and contrast culturally and historically diverse works of visual art that evoke emotion and that communicate cultural meaning. - Use imagination to create a story based on an arts experience that communicated an emotion or feeling, and tell the story through visual art. - Distinguish patterns in nature found in works of visual art.